deepjasani17/Discord-Bot/README.md

 ## Usage

-1. Invite the bot to your Discord server using the provided client ID.
+1. Join my discord server to use the stockbot.
 2. Use the bot by mentioning it in your messages with the stock query.
 For example:
     - `@StockBot AAPL`
     - `@StockBot top gainers`